IHE/ITI.sIPS/README.md

 Given that it is possible we are addressing a new audience.
 We could express in a bit more detail the above use-cases than we tend to do for a basic Content Profile that simply leverages PCC

+On-Demand document concept, especially given IPS is a summary.
+There is a prime use-case that speaks to this.
+Will describe overall how this works, and point to the relevant parts of existing specifications.

+Include some examples of DocumentReference given an example artifact found in the IPS specification.

 ### Additional mentions

 It is possible that this IG could/should mention the:

 - using XDS association relationships to show that a CDA and IPS are semantically the same content with different encodings
-- On-Demand document concept, especially given IPS is a summary
-- IPS $summary operation, mostly to explain how this mechanism might be hooked to Document Sharing On-Demand document entries
 - IPA $docref operation.
 - MHD Simplified Publish
 - MHD Generate Metadata
 - MHD ITI-65 FHIR documents Publish
 - IHE-DSG for document digital signatures
-- IHE-DEN for document encryuption
+- IHE-DEN for document encryption
-- Include some examples
 - Describe patient mediated
 - mention the possibility of use with 360x